-This timber bus shelter was constructed circa 1940 for the comfort of bus passengers on Butterfield Road, Herston.
-It provides evidence of the introduction of a diesel bus service to the city in 1940-1941 and was the Brisbane City Council's second attempt at trialing buses in areas not serviced by trams.
-The timber and tile shelter is still in use today and makes a pleasant contribution to the streetscape.
+This timber bus shelter was built constructed circa 1940-1941 for the comfort of bus passengers along Kennedy Street, Red Hill.
+It provides evidence of the introduction of a diesel bus service to the city in 1940 and was the Brisbane City Council's second attempt at trialing buses in areas not serviced by trams.
+Due to a concern for passenger safety, the timber and tile shelter is no longer in use but still makes a pleasant contribution to the streetscape.